Uglish – English with a Ugandan Flavor that confuses Visitors

 Beep or Flash me

-It means to call the other person’s phone with a one ringer, beep or flash and they call you back using their airtime and paying for the phone call.
-You will often get one ringer phone call where someone will want you to call them back and you pay the call.
+It means to call the other person’s phone with one ringer, beep, or flash, and they call you back using their airtime and paying for the phone call.
+You will often get one ringer phone call where someone will want you to call them again, and you pay the request.

 It basically means “thank you for your work.”
-It is not used in the same context as in UK or US English where when you have done something out of the ordinary, you hear “Well done.”
+It is not used in the same context as in the U.K. or U.S. English where when you have done something out of the ordinary, you hear “Well done.”

 Where is home?
 Where do you stay?